-This program will probably consist of 2-3 classes.
-At the least it will require a Board.java class that manipulates the 2-d grid, and a Life.java main program that runs the simulation.

-- Because this simulation is observed via a display, you'll need to decide whether you want to run a text-based simulation or a graphics-based simulation.
+- This program will probably consist of a main program and 2-3 functions.
+You'll definitely have a main() function, and possibly a create_empty_world() function, a fill_world() function, a print_world() function, a count_neighbors() function, a get_next_generation() function... - Because this simulation is observed via a display, you'll need to decide whether you want to run a text-based simulation or a graphics-based simulation.
 The text-based simulation is easier to program but doesn't look as good, while the graphics-based version allows for greater detail (the cells are smaller), at the cost of increased programming complexity.

-It is strongly recommended that you do the text-based simulation, at least to begin. - If using the text-based display, you'll want to clear the screen between the display of successive generations.
-You can use this code for that purpose:
+• If using the text-based display, you'll want to clear the screen between the display of successive generations.
+In Apple's macOS you can use this code for that purpose: